odino/odino.github.com/source/_posts/2018-04-02-this-is-how-a-dumb-hashtable-works.markdown

 ## In the end...

-Hashtables are a very clever idea we use on a regular basis: no matter whether you create a [dictionary in Python](https://stackoverflow.com/questions/114830/is-a-python-dictionary-an-example-of-a-hash-table), an [associative array in PHP](https://stackoverflow.com/a/3134315/934439) or a [Map in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) -- they all share the same concepts and beautifully work to let us store and retrieve element by an identifier, at a (most likely) constant cost.
+Hash tables are a very clever idea we use on a regular basis: no matter whether you create a [dictionary in Python](https://stackoverflow.com/questions/114830/is-a-python-dictionary-an-example-of-a-hash-table), an [associative array in PHP](https://stackoverflow.com/a/3134315/934439) or a [Map in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) -- they all share the same concepts and beautifully work to let us store and retrieve element by an identifier, at a (most likely) constant cost.